redhat-cip/dci-openshift-app-agent/utilities/internal-registry/README.md

 This playbook helps enabling the OCP integrated registry on an already created cluster, configuring it with ephemeral storage.
 Please note that all the images are lost if you restart the registry.

-Also it is important to notice that enabling the internal registry will configure the cluster nodes to be able to pull from the internal registry endpoint, this requires changes applied via Maching Configs that will execute a cluster nodes rolling restart causing some delays or pods distruption depending on the cluster size.
+Also it is important to notice that enabling the internal registry will configure the cluster nodes to be able to pull from the internal registry endpoint, this requires changes applied via Machine Configs that will execute a cluster nodes rolling restart causing some delays or pods distruption depending on the cluster size.

 **The usage of this configuration is not recommended for production environments.**